delloop-lab/nutrivalor/README.md

-# Nutrime - Food Tracking Web Application
+# Nutrivalor - Food Tracking Web Application

 A modern, responsive web application for tracking food nutrition, managing meal plans, and organizing shopping lists.
 Built with vanilla JavaScript and designed to work with Supabase for database and authentication.